Brownsville Historical Association logo

 Our members enjoy more.
 We want you to be part of our museums, experience our educational programs and attend our events.
 Become a member today!

-We would like to thank our partners, sponsors and contributors for making our January, February, and March programs possible: Linda Mireles, Humanities Texas, the state affiliate of the National Endowment for the Humanities, UTRGV CHAPS, Dr. Roseann Bacha-Garza, Dr. W.F.
-Strong, Dr. Anthony Knopp, Larry Holtzman, Dr. Jackie Kyger, Beard Posse “Order of the Brush”, and David Parsons.
+We would like to thank our partners, sponsors and contributors for making our April, May and June programs possible.
+These include: Linda Mireles, Humanities Texas, the state affiliate of the National Endowment for the Humanities, Ms. Marivel Graham (B.I.S.D.), UTRGV CHAPS, Roseann Bacha-Garza, Dr. Jackie Kyger, Juan Velez and Glenn Simpson of Bay Bees.

 EXHIBITS